billsacks/esmfprojects-julia_component/README.md

 To run, run the 'driver' executable.

+This requires that you have Julia installed.
+I have tested this on my Mac.

 This runs 10 iterations of the run loop; each time, a counter ("state variable") in Julia is incremented, and this counter's value is printed both from Julia and from C.

 The resulting output should look like this if successful: